pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

       ├── ImportError               failed import
       ├── LookupError
       │    ╰── IndexError           non-existing index, e.g. 'abc'[999]
-      ├── NameError                 used non-existing name of variable │    ╰── UnboundLocalError    used variable, which wasn't initiated ├── SyntaxError               wrong syntax – program is unreadable/unusable │    ╰── IndentationError     wrong indentation
+      ├── NameError                 used a non-existing variable name │    ╰── UnboundLocalError    used a variable that wasn't initiated ├── SyntaxError               wrong syntax – program is unreadable/unusable │    ╰── IndentationError     wrong indentation
       │         ╰── TabError        combination of tabs and spaces